2024 United States presidential election in Florida: Statewide trends

-Although Democrats did not seriously contest the state, this still was their worst presidential performance in the state since 1988.
+With Democrats not seriously contesting the state, they finished with their worst presidential performance in the state since 1988.
 Florida and Iowa had voted twice for Democrat Barack Obama, and voted for Trump by 13% in 2024.

 Florida voted over 10% to the right of the nation and its neighboring state of Georgia.
 Florida had previously voted to the left of Georgia from 1996 to 2016, and in 2016 Florida voted for Trump by just 1.2%.

 Just eight years prior in 2016, Democrat Hillary Clinton had won Miami-Dade by 29%, Broward by 35%, and Palm Beach by 15%.
-In 2024, Harris lost Miami-Dade by 11%, won Broward by 17%, and won Palm Beach by just 1%.
+In 2024, Harris lost Miami-Dade by 11%, won Broward by 17%, and won Palm Beach by less than 1%.
 Clinton had won the Miami metropolitan area by 27%, while Harris won it by just 1%.

 Some of the largest rightward swings in the country were in South Florida, along with South Texas and the New York metropolitan area.
 Every single county in Florida swung rightward, with the three majority-Hispanic counties swinging the hardest.